SQLI-Morocco/Azure-Serverless/Readme.md

 Logic Apps is a serverless workflow offering from Azure.
 It has all the features of serverless technologies, such as consumption-based costing and unlimited scalability.
 Logic Apps helps us to build a workflow solution with ease using the Azure portal.
 Itprovides a drag and drop UI to create and configure the workflow.

-I our case, we are going to create a logic App with three activities:
+In our case, we are going to create a logic App with three activities:

 1. Storage Account Activity: Get data from the queue
 2. Send Grid Activity : Send alert emails containing the data coming from the first activity